Raúl Héctor Castro: Law career, U.S. Ambassador to El Salvador, Bolivia

 After earning his law degree from the University of Arizona, Castro practiced law for two years in Tucson and subsequently served as a deputy county attorney for Pima County, Arizona.
 At the time, Mo Udall was the county attorney, and upon his retirement gathered all of the deputy county attorneys to inform them that he had handpicked his successor, Ed Larkin.
 Castro walked out of the meeting, angered by the dictatorial way that Udall had selected his successor despite county attorney being an elected position, and in 1954, Castro decided to run for the position himself.
 Castro won the election by 65 votes, becoming the first Mexican American to hold such a position in the state.
 He served in that capacity until 1958 when he became a Pima County Superior Court Judge.

 Castro earned a growing reputation during his time as a Superior Court Judge, and received a call from Roy Elson, an aide to U.S. Senator Carl Hayden who offered Castro a position as a United States Attorney.
 Castro was not satisfied with his offer, as he felt he would be going backwards from being a Superior Court Judge, and rejected Elson while also stating that he wanted to be a U.S. Ambassador instead.
 Elson informed Senator Hayden of Castro's desire to be a U.S. Ambassador, and Hayden approached President Lyndon B. Johnson about the possibility of appointing Castro.
 At first, Johnson was opposed to appointing Castro due to the association of the surname Castro with that of Cuban President Fidel Castro, as well as Fidel's brother, Raúl Castro.
-Not wanting to potentially upset voters in the wake of the 1964 presidential election, Johnson requested that Castro change his last name, but he refused.
+Not wanting to potentially upset voters in the wake of the 1964 presidential election, Johnson requested that Castro change his last name to his mother's maiden name, but Castro refused and said, "I like my name.
+I'm not changing my name."
 Johnson relented, and selected Castro to be United States Ambassador to El Salvador in 1964.
 During his time as Ambassador to El Salvador, he was presented with the country's highest honor, the Order of José Matías Delgado.
 After four years as U.S. Ambassador to El Salvador, he was then appointed as United States Ambassador to Bolivia, and became known as the "Ambassador on Horseback," as Castro would ride into the countryside on horseback and greet the Bolivian citizens.
 While U.S. Ambassador to Bolivia, Castro's home was bombed twice by terrorists.
 He served in the position until the following year when Richard Nixon was elected president, and Castro was subsequently removed from office.